mrezabayat/iamsorush/content/posts/linux-connection-packages.md

 image: /images/tools.jpg
 tags: ["Linux", "Ubuntu"]
 categories: "Diverse"
-summary: "To download or upload files from/into a Linux server, or work with a remote desktop, some free Windows packages can be really helpful."
+summary: "Interaction with a remote Linux server like transferring files, editing code, or accessing the remote desktop can be much easier with these free Windows packages."
 ---

 ## Intro